givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

         - **Location**: The Azure region in which to create the Batch account.

     - **STORAGE ACCOUNT**
-        - Click **Select a storage account**, select **Create new** on the Choose storage account blade, and then enter a globally unique name for the storage account, and leave the remaining values set to their defaults.
+        - Choose **Select a storage account**, select **Create new** on the Choose storage account blade, and then enter a globally unique name for the storage account, and leave the remaining values set to their defaults.
 Select **OK**.

     ![The New Batch account blade is displayed with the values specified above entered into the appropriate fields.](media/create-batch-account.png "New Batch account")